magneticio/vamp.io/content/documentation/guides/sla-escalations.md

 ## Step 1: Vamp configuration

 We are going to update default quick-start configuration.
-Create a file `application.config` and store it somewhere:
+Create a file `application.conf` and store it somewhere:

 {{% copyable %}}
 ```yaml